PulkitDagar/Parallax_Website/README.md

-Parallax Effect and How Z-index works
+In this project, I learn how parallax Effect and  z-indexing works